klvj17/CQR/README.md

 ## Reference
+Buchinsky, Moshe, and Jinyong Hahn.
+"An alternative estimator for the censored quantile regression model."
+Econometrica (1998): 653-671.

 Chernozhukov, Victor, and Han Hong.
 "Three-step censored quantile regression and extramarital affairs."
 Journal of the American Statistical Association 97.459 (2002): 872-882.